Ernyoke/certified-aws-solutions-architect-professional/08-data-analytics/kinesis.md

 # Kinesis

 - Is a scalable streaming service, designed to ingest lots of data
-- Producers send data into a Kinesis stream
+- Producers send data into a Kinesis stream, the stream being the basic entity of Kinesis
 - Streams can scale from low to near infinite data rates
-- It is a public service and it is highly available by design
+- It is a public service and it is highly available in a region by design
-- Persistence: streams store a 24H moving window of data
+- Persistence: streams store by default a 24H moving window of data
-- Kinesis include storage to be able to ingest and retain data for 24H
+- Kinesis include storage to be able to ingest and retain it for 24H by default (can be increased to 365 days at additional cost)
 - Multiple consumers can access the data from that moving window

 ## Kinesis Data Streams

-- Kineses Data Streams are using shards to stream data, initially there is one shard, additional shards can be added over time to increase performance
+- Kineses Data Streams are using shards architecture for scaling, initially there is one shard, additional shards can be added over time to increase performance
-- Each shard provides its own performance, each shard has 1MB/s ingestion capacity, 2MB/s consumption capacity
+- Each shard provides its own capacity, each shard has 1MB/s ingestion capacity, 2MB/s consumption capacity
 - Shards directly affect the price of the Kinesis stream, we have to pay for each shard
 - Pricing is also affected by the length of the storage window.
-By default is 24H, it can be increased to 7days
+By default is 24H, it can be increased to 365 days
 - Data is stored in Kinesis Data Records (1MB), these records are distributed across shards

 ## SQS vs Kinesis Data Streams